Faculty

 To give you an idea of the wit and humour of the man himself, here is the biography he wrote for himself.
 “Write a bit for the CD” he said.
 “My mind flashed immediately to musical accomplishments, recordings etc. - Not worth writing about - Instead, maybe a word of appreciation for the characters with whom I stumbled, sped, shuffled, raced, hobbled and socialised through the chaotic world of traditional music, which runs - almost - parallel with reality.
 I thank them all for their influence which shaped my music and my personality."

-Eamonn Cotter (Flute)
+Eamonn Cotter (Flute, Tinwhistle)

 Eamonn Cotter, originally from Ennis but living in Kilmaley in Co.
 Clare for over 30 years, is a well known and respected flute player and flute manufacturer.
 As a teacher he has taught at the Willie Clancy Summer School, Blas Summer School, Scoil Éigse, Rencontre Musicale Irlandais in Tocane St Apre in France and in Tonder, Denmark.
 He has toured widely both in Ireland, the UK, Europe and the United States.
 Eamonn has been a member of St. Flannan's Ceili Band, the Tulla Ceili Band, and Shaskeen.
 He has recorded on many albums including his solo CDs The Knotted Chord and Traditional Music from Co.
 Clare.
 He has been featured on many radio and television programmes including ‘Geantrai’ and ‘Gradam Cheoil TG4 2009’.
 As well as traditional music he also has a keen interest in Western Art music (he was awarded an ALCM diploma in 1985).
 He also regularly plays flute in a jazz ensemble in Limerick.